Saturday, February 8, 2025

 Forgotten Giants of the Cretaceous: New Fossil Discoveries Unearthed in Colombia’s La Luna Formation

 Beneath the hills of Colombia’s Eastern Cordillera lies an ancient record, preserved in the layers of rock known as the La Luna Formation.
-Dating back to the Upper Cretaceous, about 90 million years ago, this formation provides a glimpse into a world dominated by marine ecosystems, when vast, warm seas covered much of what is now South America.
-Yet, despite its potential, the fossil record from this period in Colombia has remained surprisingly sparse — until now.
+Dating back to the Upper Cretaceous, about 90 million years ago, this formation provides a glimpse into vast marine ecosystems, when warm seas covered much of what is now South America.
+Yet, despite its potential, the fossil record from this period in Colombia has remained surprisingly sparse.

 In a groundbreaking discovery, a team of researchers has unearthed fossilized remains of the extinct fish family Enchodontidae from the La Luna Formation in the municipality of Matanza, Santander Department.
 These fossils, which include jaw and skull fragments, represent the first comprehensive report of Enchodus, a genus within the Enchodontidae family, from this region.
 Enchodus was a predatory fish, easily recognized by its distinctive sharp teeth, which made it one of the dominant marine predators of its time.